ctn-waterloo/website/ctn_waterloo/content/courses/cogsci-300/cogsci-300-final-essay-topics.md

 4. Social learning in machines, humans, and other animals.
 5. Analogies in machines, humans, and other animals.
 6. Self awareness in machines, humans, and other animals.
+7. Perception, specifically classification in machines, humans, and other animals.
+8. Language learning in machines, humans, and other animals.